 Let me know your thoughts about Bunpro.
 Are you already using it or did you just start?

 You can already feel the whole Christmas vibe and I have prepared accordingly.
 Tobira is on the way (wanted to pick this one up for ages) and I can’t wait to dive right into it these holidays.
 It’s been a while since I last used a textbook.
 My Dentistry studies currently take most of my time and the weekends are crammed with studying for tests or working in the lab.

-I always try to squeeze in some more Japanese into my life.
+I always try to squeeze some more Japanese into my life.
 Watched Terrace House (which is awesome and highly recommended btw), still searching for a nice Japanese blog about video games and probably just downloading THAT Senran Kagura game for the Switch.
 You know, to try out the tech.

-If you have any recommendations for Twitter/Instagram accounts to follow, podcasts to listen to or Blogs to read.
+If you have any recommendations for Twitter/Instagram accounts to follow, podcasts to listen to, or Blogs to read.
 Please share them!
 I’m always more than grateful.